A Nation of Immigrants? Not Really

 World history shows that every "nation" is in fact a nation of immigrants.
-People have migrated repeatedly for the last 5,000 years (since the invention of writing).
-And more than 100,000 years based on anthropology supported by genetics and language development shows humans migrating for over 100,000 years.
-The earliest moved to unoccupied territory, but most moved and displaced existing human populations, and then moved and displaced again and again.
+People have migrated repeatedly for the last 5,000 years of history (since the invention of writing).
+And more than 100,000 years based on anthropology supported by genetics and language development .
+The earliest moved to unoccupied territory, but most moved and displaced existing populations, and then moved and displaced again and again.
 As tribes evolved into governments, such migration became immigration or conquest, but otherwise just continued the migration and displacement, again and again.
-This means that immigration has no special significance.
+This means that immigration has no special significance for America.

-In North America, research indicates that peoples of Northern East Asia came about 15,000 years ago and settled in Central America, later to move back up into North America.
+In North America, research indicates that peoples of Northern East Asia came about 15,000 years ago and settled in Central America, later moving back up into North America.
 And they too moved and moved again, displacing and replacing prior populations.
 In the North they were small, hunter-gatherer tribes.
 To the South there were tribes, but also several large civilizations.

 In the early 1600's, Western Europeans came to settle in North America.
 The French in Canada, and Dutch and English on the East Coast.
 They were families or commercial adventurers intent on trade.
-The Spanish and Portuguese had previously settled in Central and South America.
+The Spanish and Portuguese had previously settled in Central and South America, but mostly by conquest.

-New England was settled by some Dutch but mostly English Protestant families, and the southern coast by English aristocrats.
-Initially they were just other tribes in the ebb and flow of regional politics, but their advanced food and material production, and consequently population, eventually overwhelmed the Amerindian tribal peoples who depended on large territorial claims just to survive.
+New England was settled by English Protestant families and some Dutch, and the southern coast by English aristocrats.
+Initially they were just other tribes in the ebb and flow of regional politics, but their advanced food and material production, and consequently population increase, eventually overwhelmed the Amerindian tribal peoples who depended on large territorial claims just to survive.

-Later immigrants came for the Liberty and the "streets paved with gold" that Liberty allows, they did not create it.
+Later immigrants came for the Liberty and the opportunity that Liberty allows.
+They did not create it.
 They prospered in the free air, and strengthened our common history.